Who Will Win, And Who Should Win, This Year’s Oscars?

 Vince: Oof, there are some heavy hitters.
 I liked Lady Bird the best, but I thought Get Out and The Big Sick were also great writing work.

-Mike: This is one of those categories where it would be cool for The Big Sick to win since it’s its only nomination, but it’s maybe too hard to ignore the others here, too.
+Mike: This is one of those categories where it would be cool for The Big Sick to win since it’s that film’s only nomination, but it’s maybe too hard to ignore the others here, too.
 So I’ll pick Get Out.

 Amy: Allow me to list all my caveats before making the case for Three Billboards Outside Ebbing, Missouri.
 Yes, it’s clumsy about race.
-Yes, it’s an outisder’s psychoanalysis of America’s heartland.
+Yes, it’s an outsider’s psychoanalysis of America’s heartland.
 And yes, it’s not even the fourth best script Martin McDonagh’s written.
 But Three Billboards has clearly hit an uncomfortable nerve, which feels necessary in a world that’s whacking itself awake after two decades of numb contentment.
-When — if — we’re ever able to look back at today’s tumult with anthropological distance, this is the script that will most vital, in part because it asks us all what comes next.
+When — if — we’re ever able to look back at today’s tumult with anthropological distance, this is the script that will feel most vital, in part because it asks us all what comes next.
 (And if you think McDonagh serves up an easy answer, I’d watch the film again.)

 Keith: It’s hard for me to choose between Get Out and Lady Bird here, both debuts (well, Gerwig had co-directed a film before) that signaled two of our most promising new filmmakers had been in front of us for a few years doing other things.
 I’ll give it to Lady Bird because I just remembered that exchange about the “titular role” in The Tempest.